huguanjing/maizeMNase-seq/README.md

 * `-q`: takes fastq files
 * `-p 6`: use 6 thread
 * `-t`: Print the amount of wall-clock time taken by each phase.
-* `-k 1`: default, report 1 alignment for each read/pair.
 * `--no-mixed --no-discordant`: discard discordant mapping
 * `--no-unal`: Suppress SAM records for reads that failed to align.
 * `--dovetail`: allow pair to overlap and over extend